pson73960/dog-api-automation/README.md

+# Playwright TypeScript Automation DogAPI

-🐾 Dog API - Enterprise Automation Framework
+## 🐾 Dog API - Enterprise Automation Framework
 This is an Enterprise-grade Automation Framework built with Playwright and TypeScript, designed for high scalability, maintainability, and stability.
 It covers both API Lifecycle management and UI Verification for an end-to-end testing experience.

-🚀 Key Features
+## 🚀 Key Features
 Page Object Model (POM): Enhanced maintainability by separating API clients/UI elements from test logic.

 API Client Pattern: Robust handling of API requests, status codes, and JSON schemas for The Dog API.